-- Eat until you’re about 80% full.
+Eat until you’re about 80% full.
 Don’t eat until you’re about to explode, because then you ate too much.
 Eat until you had enough or even stop eating a bit before that, but also don’t leave the table still hungry.
-To do this you need to eat slow, it takes time for the brain to receive the message that your stomach is full.
+To do this you need to eat slowly, it takes time for the brain to receive the message that your stomach is full.

-- Try to make it a habit to cook one new recipe a week, this way you’ll be encouraged to eat with variation.
+Try to make it a habit to cook one new recipe a week, this way you’ll be encouraged to eat with variation.

-- Do not eat from a bag.
-When you eat form the bag you have no idea how much you already ate.
+When you eat from the bag you have no idea how much you already ate.
 It’s better to put the content of the bag in a cup or bowl.
 That way you can visually see what you are about to eat and have a better idea of what you already ate.
 Seeing the amounts you ate plays a role in feeling full.

-- Drink plenty of water.
-Our body has difficulties to know the difference between thirst and hunger.
+Our body has difficulties knowing the difference between thirst and hunger.
 Many times we eat because we think we’re hungry but are actually dehydrated.
 When you think you are hungry it can be a good idea to first drink a big glass of water.